-What Kits Include
+What Kits Include (and Do Not Include)

 Some elaborate kits may include extra supplemental materials, such as instructions for decoration themes, a basic backyard birds book, a small amount of nesting material, or even a plush toy or another novelty item.
 These add-ons make the kit a great gift for birders.

-Finding Bird House Kits
+Finding Birdhouse Kits

 Online retailers offering a wide selection of birdhouse kits include:

-Kit prices range from less than $10 to greater than $40 per house.
+Kit prices range from less than $10 to more than $40 per house.
 The total cost will depend on the style and size of the finished house, the quality of the materials, the complexity of the design, and any additional materials included in the kit.
 Bulk discounts on multiple kits of the same design may be available for group purchases.

-Choosing the Best Kit
+Choosing the Best Birdhouse Kit

-In general, better quality kits do cost a few dollars more, but they are a better investment for backyard birds and years of nesting enjoyment.
+In general, better-quality kits do cost a few dollars more, but they are a better investment for backyard birds and years of nesting enjoyment.
 When choosing a kit and considering cost, also note any potential shipping and handling charges, as well as a return or exchange option if materials are missing or damaged.

-Making a Kit Bird House Better
+Making a Kit Birdhouse Better